alinoleumm/SPLAT/README.md

-# SPLAT
+# SPLAT (Software Principles Language And Tools)
-Software Principles and Practice Final Project
+A simple programming language and associated tools for parsing, typechecking, and interpretive execution of the language.